aksnzhy/xlearn/README.md

 xLearn is developed by high-performance C++ code with careful design and optimizations.
 Our system is designed to maximize the CPU and memory utilizations, provide cache-aware computation, and support lock-free learning.
-By combining these insights, xLearn is 5x - 13x faster compared to the similar learning systems.
+By combining these insights, xLearn is 5x - 13x faster compared to the similar systems.

 ### Ease-of-use